Apply for the B-Hive Scheme!

 The rise of social media means that many creative companies now have a strong online presence and by simply following them online you can become more familiar with their campaigns and strategies.
 There are lots of different ways to interact with companies online, you can follow them on Twitter, add them on Facebook or follow their blog posts.
 We at B-Hive want to make things easier for you so we’ve done all the hard work and compiled a list of the B-Hive employers and useful organisations Twitter accounts, look out for that post coming soon.
 Now you have no excuse not to follow them!

 Gaining industry experience can be difficult but don’t despair if you haven’t managed to get any, getting involved with your university also counts as great experience.
 There are multiple ways to get creative experience whilst at university, write for your student magazine, join the student web team or help plan the university balls and functions.
-Don’t dismiss this experience just because it isn’t based at a professional organisations, many employers value this experience as they feel it demonstrates your drive, ambition and ability to work hard.
-Obviously industry experience will maximise your employability so don’t be afraid to ask around.
+Don’t dismiss this experience just because it isn’t based at a professional organisation, many employers value this experience as they feel it demonstrates your drive, ambition and ability to work hard.
+Obviously, industry experience will maximise your employability so don’t be afraid to ask around.
 By being more proactive you are more likely to gain placements.